pythia-project/pythia-core/docs/index.rst

 * SquashFS tools (``squashfs-tools``)
 * Embedded GNU C Library (``libc6-dev-i386``)

-Then clone the Git repository, and launch the installation:
+Then, clone the Git repository, and launch the installation:

 .. code-block:: none